influxdata/telegraf/plugins/inputs/cloud_pubsub_push/README.md

   ## Path to listen to.
   # path = "/"

-  ## maximum duration before timing out read of the request
+  ## Maximum duration before timing out read of the request
   # read_timeout = "10s"
-  ## maximum duration before timing out write of the response
+  ## Maximum duration before timing out write of the response.
+This should be set to a value
+  ## large enough that you can send at least 'metric_batch_size' number of messages within the
+  ## duration.
   # write_timeout = "10s"

   ## Maximum allowed http request body size in bytes.